feren-OS/Feren-User-Guide/docs/installemptyhdd.rst

     Feren OS Classic 32-Bit's installer

-Now you are in the installer, select your language using the list of languages at the left of the window and then press :guilabel:`Continue`.
+Now that you are in the installer, select your language using the list of languages at the left of the window and then press :guilabel:`Continue`.

 You'll now be taken to a screen to choose your keyboard layout.
 You can either click the :guilabel:`Detect Keyboard Layout` button at the bottom or you can manually select your keyboard layout from the two boxes at the top.